Car Insurance Scams in the UAE – 6 Ways to Avoid Them

 Car Insurance Scams

-There are a number of insurance scams but car insurance scams are a bit harder to pinpoint.
-You’ll usually deal with car insurance salesmen, or sales representatives when buying car insurance.
-This is an opportunity for scamsters to defraud you out of your hard-earned money.
-When you try to find them they are long gone and can’t be traced.
+There are several insurance scams, but car insurance scams are harder to pinpoint.
+You’ll usually deal with car insurance salespeople or sales representatives when buying car insurance.
+This is an opportunity for scamsters to defraud you out of your hard-earned Money.
+When you try to find them, they are long gone and can’t be traced.

-The irony here is that car insurance scams are relying on a combination of things to go right for them to get away with their ploy.
-The buyer, only needs one thing to go right to save themselves from fraud.
+The irony here is that car insurance scams rely on a combination of things to go right for them to get away with their ploy.
+The buyer only needs one thing to go right to save themselves from fraud.

 Cheapest Deals in Car Insurance Scams

 Consider your car and your policy requirements.
 Does it seem like the cheap rate the broker is offering is unrealistic?
 Then it probably is.
 Do your due diligence.
-Don’t take their word for it.
+Could you not take their word for it?

 Cashing It Out